DevSkillsHQ/transaction-management-fullstack-level-1/README.md

 ## Time estimate

-Between **1-3 hours** + the time to set up the project/environment (we suggest you to import one of the provided project starters to save time).
+Between 1 - 3 hours + the time to set up the project/environment (we suggest importing one of the provided project starters to save time).

 However, there is no countdown.
 The estimate is for you to plan your time.